AlexWaygood/typeshed-stats/examples/example.md

 ### Number of lines

-1947
+1953

 ### Package status: *up to date*

 These stubs should be fairly up to date.
 In CI, stubtest tests these stubs against the latest version of the package that's available.

-### Stubtest settings in CI: *missing stubs ignored*
+### Stubtest settings in CI: *error on missing stub*

-The `--ignore-missing-stub` stubtest setting is used in CI.
+Objects missing from the stub cause stubtest to emit an error in CI.

 ### Pyright settings in CI: *not strict*